 Since the beginning of democratic elections, they get plagued with accusations of illegitimacy.
 In past times it was quite easy to manipulate the votes using ballot boxes by those in power without anyone noticing.
-Today’s election fraud is often made public by observers and therefore becomes more evident to the public.
+In today’s elections observers are mostly the one who make fraud public.
+Consequently, manipulated elections became more evident to the public.

 To encounter possible threats, democratic societies try to improve the election process technically.
 They had to realize that certain types of technology are extremely vulnerable.
-Although some parts of voting were made safer, new possibilities to influence the outcome were opened up.
+Although some parts of voting became safer, new possibilities to influence the outcome opened up.

 The crowdfunded software from Follow my Vote is dedicated to make voting finally secure.
 Their goal is to increase the transparency of elections, without compromising the voter’s privacy.
 Furthermore, they wanted to develop a way to mathematically prove that the result of an election is accurate.

 Upon account creation, each voter is issued a public key that is associated with their account.
 Voters identify other voters in the system only as their public key.
 They can cast their vote without having to reveal their identity to anyone else.
-Thus voters can be assured that their identities will be protected and that their votes will remain anonymous.
+Thus the government can assure voters that the state will protect their identities and that their votes will remain anonymous.

 There would even be a way to allow a voter to cast their ballot online in an election.
-They can then follow their vote into the ballot box to ensure that their vote was securely stored without being changed or altered in any way.
+They can then follow their vote into the ballot box to ensure that the government stores their vote securely and does not change or alter it in any way.

 Voting online would work similarly to how one would vote by mail in an election.
 Once cast, voters can access their ballots and update them at any time on or before election day.
-This rule will ensure that a voter can change their vote before it’s made official if they happen to change their mind about a particular candidate.
-Additionally, it ensures that the election results are much more likely to reflect an up to date snapshot of who the voters wanted to win in the election
+This rule will ensure that a voter can change their vote before the public announcement of the results if they happen to change their mind about a particular candidate.
+Additionally, it ensures that the election results are much more likely to reflect an up to date snapshot of who the voters wanted to win in the election.